OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

   Using more context and historical data improves answer quality but increases processing time and data access overhead.

 - **TP3 – Strict security vs convenience (S1, S2)**
-  Short token lifetimes and strict scopes enhance security but may require students to re authenticate more often.
+  Short token lifetimes and strict scopes improve security but may require students to re-authenticate more often.

 ---

 ## 5. Summary of ATAM Findings

-- The current architecture supports the main business drivers by providing a scalable, microservice based conversational platform with central security and integration points.
+- The current architecture supports the main business drivers by providing a microservice-based and scalable conversational platform with central security and integration points.
 - The **highest risks** are concentrated around peak performance, failures or slowdowns in external university systems, and strict data privacy requirements.
 - **Key sensitivity points** are cache configuration, sizing and scaling of the service cluster, and the design of the Integration Facade.
 - **Major trade-offs** involve balancing performance against data freshness and personalization depth, and balancing tight security controls against ease of use for students and staff.